radekg/hibp/README.md

 # Self-hosted HIBP password hash check only

-This is an example of self-hosted pwned password list API obeying the HiBP k-anonymity setting.
+This is an example of self-hosted HiBP pwned password list API with the k-anonymity setting.
+This code serves as an example for setting up [self-hosted HiBP for Ory Kratos](https://github.com/ory/kratos/pull/1009#issuecomment-826372061).

 ## Download the passwords SHA-1 by count file